mikbe/commandable/README.markdown

 Still working on for this version:

-* Example app.
+* Finish **Widget** example app.
 It will be in the release version but I want to release a beta so I can test the gem via RubyGems.

 ###Next version:

 * Needs a massive refactoring.
 * Reorganize docs to be more logical and less the result of my scribblings as I develop.
-* Try to see if I can figure out how to trap aliases without without an additional `command` use
+* Try to figure out how to trap `alias` without an additional `command` use
 * Better formatting of help instructions, the existing one is fairly ugly.
 * Use comments below `command` as the description text so you don't have to repeat yourself to get RDoc to give you docs for your functions.
 * Clean up RSpecs.
 I'm doing too many ugly tests of internal state instead of specifying behavior.